Multi-topic belief formation through bifurcations over signed social networks: Discussion and final remarks

 The proposed model can thus be understood to parametrize a set of belief-forming behaviors that are extremely rich but nevertheless interpretable with a small number of parameters that capture realistic effects.
 Our analyses provide novel insights about the dynamics of social systems.
-They also serve as building blocks, as in \cite{HaiminCDC2023,bizyaeva2022switching,cathcart2022opinion}, for new classes of decentralized algorithms for decision-making, task allocation, and other types of control for engineered teams and networks.
+They also serve as building blocks, as in \cite{HaiminCDC2023,bizyaeva2022switching,cathcart2022opinion,paine2023model}, for new classes of decentralized algorithms for decision-making, task allocation, and other types of control for engineered teams and networks.
+Future work will also aim to study the interplay between the dynamics of beliefs and time-varying networks, with particular emphasis on balanced networks, as preliminarily explored in~\cite{bizyaeva2022switching}.